 Use COMMON SENSE – Don’t point lasers at people.
 If you are caught with an unapproved hand-held laser @ Saguaro Man said laser will be confiscated for the duration of the event.

-The use of illegal drugs and under-aged drinking is not condoned at Saguaro Man.
-Please do not bring illegal substances or paraphernalia to Saguaro Man.
-All county and state laws are applicable while attending the Saguaro Man event.
-All attendees under the age of 21 will be issued a separate distinctive wrist-band.
+The possession or distribution of illegal drugs is not permitted at Saguaro Man.
+Please do not bring illicit substances or paraphernalia to the event.
+All county and state laws are applicable while attending the Saguaro Man.

 NO, uncapped rebar stakes

 You may not use rebar at AZ Burner events unless it is bent or capped!

 There will be extra rebar caps at Gate for anybody who finds unprotected rebar.
 Help educate your neighbors.

 No, Burn barrels, fire pits, charcoal grills, tiki torches, candles, open flame (Propane fire pits, grills are permitted)

 No Promotional materials, flyers, coupons, business cards, product samples, promotional items

 No being the person who makes us add Drones to this list… – Follow the photo rules, and don’t be a jerk.
 You can still have drone, please don’t make us change that.